jart/cosmopolitan/CONTRIBUTING.md

 party project should have a `README.cosmo` file that documents its provenance as well as any local changes you've made.

+## Copyright Policy Exceptions

+### Tests

+You're encoraged to claim ownership of your test code.
+If you add a new file under the `test/` directory, then you should put your name in the ISC license header at the top of the file.
+If you add new test cases to an existing unit test file, then you're encouraged to append a line with your name to the existing copyright header of that file.

+### Exceptional Features

+Let's say you discovered a faster better way to implement `log10()` and you want to give it to Cosmopolitan.
+In cases like this, it really isn't appropriate for Justine to own your code.
+What you could do instead, is write your own new and improved `log10.c` from scratch, put your name on the top with the ISC license, and then add a `__notice()` directive so that your name will be embedded inside every executable that links the `log10()` function.
+This will help you get your name out there.
+Please note you need get approval from Justine each time you want to do this.

 ## Style Guide

 You can use clang-format to automatically format your files: